 Drivers of Developing Asia's Growth: Past and Future

 While developing Asia has recovered strongly from the global crisis, the region faces the medium- and long-term challenge of sustaining growth beyond the crisis.
-The central objective of this paper is to empirically investigate the sources of economic growth in 12 developing Asian economies during 1992-2007 via a two-stage analysis.
-In the first stage, we estimate total factor productivity growth (TFPG) and account for the relative importance of labor, capital, and TFPG in growth.
-In the second stage, we examine the effect of fundamental determinants of growth such as human capital on both economic growth and TFPG.
+The central objective of this paper is to empirically investigate the sources of economic growth in 12 developing Asian economies during 1992–2007 via a two-stage analysis.
+In the first stage, the authors estimate total factor productivity growth (TFPG) and account for the relative importance of labor, capital, and TFPG in growth.
+In the second stage, they examine the effect of fundamental determinants of growth such as human capital on both economic growth and TFPG.

-Our most significant finding is that TFPG is becoming relatively more important as a source of developing Asia's growth.
-Our results also confirm the relevance of supply-side factors, in particular human capital and openness to trade, for developing Asia's medium- and long-term growth.
+The most significant finding is that TFPG is becoming relatively more important as a source of developing Asia's growth.
+The results also confirm the relevance of supply-side factors, in particular human capital and openness to trade, for developing Asia's medium- and long-term growth.
 The overarching implication for policy makers is that supply-side policies that foster productivity growth will be vital for sustaining developing Asia's future growth in the postcrisis period.

 - Introduction: Sustaining Developing Asia's Growth Beyond the Global Crisis

 - Recent Patterns of Growth in Developing Asia: Growth Accounting